 - Barrel placement in the infield has been revised to better position wagons as they transition from the figure-8 start onto the track, reducing the potential for out-of-lane infractions and wagon contact.

 - Increased multi-point safety inspections of competition wagons during weigh-in, with the potential for random inspections throughout the ten days of racing.

 - Magnetic particle inspections of every wagon pole for flaws or cracks.

 - Competition wagons taken off Stampede Park for public appearances must be re-inspected upon return.

-- Drivers will have increased practice and training opportunities this year, with added times that the racetrack is available to them.
+- Drivers have increased practice and training opportunities with added times that the racetrack is available to them.

 - A new alternating Chuckwagon 101 driver format, allowing two drivers the opportunity to gain valuable exposure and experience on the track while performing the pre-race demonstration.